Updated May 4 at 4 p.m.

 Public transit, like BART and bus lines, is open and running, but on reduced schedules — check 511.org for the latest service updates.
 People should only use transit if they’re engaging in activities or work deemed essential.

 - Hospitals, health care operations, pharmacies

 - Grocery stores, farmers markets, food banks

 - Agriculture and food cultivation

-- Restaurants and other facilities that prepare and serve food, but only for delivery or carry out
+- Restaurants and other facilities that prepare food, but only for delivery or take-out

 - Airlines, taxis and ride-hailing services like Lyft and Uber